Configure maps and scenes

 The Scene Viewer basemap gallery only displays basemaps that are supported in Scene Viewer.

-Map defaults
+Map and scene defaults

 Note: